return42/sphkerneldoc/doc/books/kernel-api/kernel-lib.rst

 idr synchronization (stolen from radix-tree.h)

 ``idr_find`` is able to be called locklessly, using RCU.
 The caller must ensure calls to this function are made within ``rcu_read_lock`` regions.
 Other readers (lock-free or otherwise) and modifications may be running concurrently.

 It is still required that the caller manage the synchronization and lifetimes of the items.
-So if RCU lock-free lookups are used, typically this would mean that the items have their own locks, or are amenable to lock-free access; and that the items are freed by RCU (or only freed after having been deleted from the idr tree ⋆and⋆ a ``synchronize_rcu`` grace period).
+So if RCU lock-free lookups are used, typically this would mean that the items have their own locks, or are amenable to lock-free access; and that the items are freed by RCU (or only freed after having been deleted from the idr tree *and* a ``synchronize_rcu`` grace period).

 IDA - IDR based ID allocator

 This is id allocator without id -> pointer translation.
 Memory usage is much lower than full blown idr because each id only occupies a bit. ida uses a custom leaf node which contains IDA_BITMAP_BITS slots.

 2007-04-25 written by Tejun Heo <htejun``gmail``.com>